 Another great method of improving skin tone, and increasing circulation, dry brushing should be a bi-daily commitment.
 With a stiff dry bristle brush, gently brush the arms and legs toward the heart before showering in the morning to get your lymph flowing.
 Dry brushing can also help get rid of cellulite.

 5. Deep Breathing

 Deep, controlled breathing, or pranayama, has a dramatic effect on the lymphatic system.
-The pressure and muscle stimulation of conscious deep breathing promotes lymph flow and encourages elimination of bad toxins.
+The pressure and muscle stimulation of conscious deep breathing promote lymph flow and encourage the elimination of bad toxins.

 I cannot stress this one enough!
 If you’re dehydrated, and don’t drink enough water, then your lymphatic system is going to remain stagnant.
 Because our lymph is fluid, it can become too thick and sludge-like in times of dehydration.
 Drink up to 2-3 litres of water every day to keep the lymphatic system functioning at its best.

 Being deficient in iodine can cause major lymphatic congestion.
 Iodine is a trace element that protects us from a toxic environment and supports the lymph at a cellular level (5).
 Consume foods that are high in iodine like dulse, nori, kelp, Himalayan salt, mushrooms, and beets!